Read time 9 minutes

 Users and user groups in SharePoint can receive different permissions such as Full Control, Design, Contribute, Read, and Limited Access.
 These permissions determine the actions they can take on different SharePoint items.
 To facilitate this process, advanced migration tools like SharePoint Migrator can transfer security permissions from File Servers to SharePoint.
 Additionally, this tool streamlines the mapping of Active Directory (AD) user accounts to their corresponding SharePoint user accounts for efficient management.

-Before initiating the migration process from the file server to SharePoint, you have the option to set up permission settings, which can also be modified during the actual migration process between the file server and SharePoint.
+Before initiating the migration process from the file server to SharePoint, you need to set up permission settings, which you can also modify during the migration process.
 This functionality grants you precise control over the data as it transitions to the new platform.
-To configure permission settings, follow these steps: Begin by opening the tool, navigating to the Tools menu, and selecting Settings.
-Then, proceed to the Upload Settings (File System) tab and access the Permission Settings section, where you can make the desired configurations.

 configure permission settings